 Skip to main content

-This article provides a detailed introduction to the NineData Community Edition, including its product positioning and a multi-dimensional comparison with the enterprise edition, helping you quickly understand the community edition.
+This article provides a detailed introduction to the NineData Community Edition, including the product positioning of the community version and a multi-dimensional comparison with the enterprise version, helping you quickly understand the community version.

 What is NineData Community Edition?

-NineData Community Edition is a permanently free, one-click installation data management solution launched by Jiuzhang Arithmetic, designed specifically for developers, startup teams, educational institutions, and individual users.
-It includes three core features of NineData: database DevOps, data replication, and database comparison.
+The NineData Community Edition is a permanently free, one-click installation data management solution launched by Jiuzhang Arithmetic, designed specifically for developers, startup teams, educational institutions, and individual users.
+It includes three core features of NineData: Database DevOps, Data Replication, and Database Comparison.

-• Database DevOps: Database DevOps features powerful capabilities such as data source management, data querying, SQL standards, SQL review, and approval processes, helping users quickly complete various environmental data management tasks and supporting corporate digital transformation.
+• Database DevOps: Database DevOps has powerful features such as data source management, data querying, SQL standards, SQL review, and approval processes, helping users quickly complete various environmental data management tasks and supporting corporate digital transformation.

-• Database Comparison: NineData database comparison feature supports consistency comparison between two data sources, and in cases of inconsistency, it can automatically generate change SQL to achieve consistency in data and structure.
+• Database Comparison: The NineData Database Comparison feature supports consistency comparison between two data sources, and in the case of inconsistencies, it supports automatically generating change SQL to achieve consistency in data and structure.

-NineData Community Edition is a completely offline running localized deployment version, which does not require connection to any cloud services or access to the NineData website.
+The NineData Community Edition is a completely offline running localized deployment version, which does not require connection to any cloud services or access to the NineData website.
 All data and operations are 100% retained in your local environment.
-It is particularly suitable for intranet environments that cannot access the internet, perfectly matching small-scale enterprises, individual projects, or learning and testing scenarios.
+It is particularly suitable for internal network environments that cannot access the external network, perfectly matching small-scale enterprises, individual projects, or learning and testing scenarios.

-In terms of deployment, NineData Community Edition is based on Docker technology, and users can complete the installation on their local computers with a simple command, allowing anyone to quickly complete the deployment.
+In terms of deployment, the NineData Community Edition is based on Docker technology, and users can complete the installation on their local computers with a simple command, regardless of experience, and can quickly complete the deployment.

 Core Values